The truth about living on a Sailboat

 Other ways to shower:

-1. If the water is clean (like in Canada) you can take showers in the lake.
+1. If the water is clean (like the Northern Great Lakes) you can take showers in the lake

 2. If you are somewhere private you can take a shower on deck with a solar shower.

-3. Simply clean up inside the boat. towel off. wash hair in the sink.
+3. The worst option is to take a sponge bath inside the boat.
+Wash hair in the sink.

 3. How do you cook?

-We have a convection oven that runs on electricity, and we have a two burner stove top that burns Denatured Alcohol.
-We love to eat, and cook very good meals.
+We have a toaster oven that runs on electricity, and we have an Origo two burner stove top that burns denatured alcohol.
+We love to eat, and cook very good food.

 Most people have a propane oven.
 These are very expensive, and you have to find a place to put the propane.
 Not to mention you have to eventually find a place to fill the propane.

 We chose the electric oven because we charge our batteries with a generator.
 So our evening routine is to run the generator for about 2 -3 hours during which time we cook dinner, charge the batteries, and watch a movie.